Professor Colin W. Taylor

 Tel: +44 1223 334058/334062

 All cells must sense their surroundings and communicate with each other.
 Receptors in the plasma membrane are the antennae that detect extracellular signals, and they communicate with the cell interior via intracellular messengers.
 Calcium ions (Ca2+), the simplest of these intracellular messengers, are used to regulate almost every cellular behaviour from fertilization to cell death.
 Most messengers are synthesized and degraded on-demand, but calcium is an element and so its concentration can only be regulated by moving it into and out of the cytosol across membranes.
 Most receptors that evoke Ca2+ signals do so by stimulating Ca2+-permeable ion channels to open, allowing Ca2+ to flow rapidly down its concentration gradient into the cytosol.
 Our work is primarily concerned with the most important and widely expressed of these Ca2+ channels, IP3 receptors.
 These reside largely within the membranes of the endoplasmic reticulum and they initiate the Ca2+ signals evoked by the many receptors that stimulate formation of IP3.
-We are currently addressing four major questions:
+We are currently addressing four major areas:

 - How are signalling pathways organized to allow delivery of IP3 and other messengers to IP3 receptors?